All Episodes

 Well, they should.

-Well, let's recall that uh that famous episode where she sat down on the Today Show and said that the real story was the vast right wing conspiracy that's been after her husband since the day he you know declared for president or whatever.
+And I'll tell you, one of the things that comes out of all of these things, let's recall that famous episode where she sat down on the Today Show and said that the real story was the vast right-wing conspiracy that's been after her husband since the day he declared for president or whatever.

-The point here is that not only does she have the the temper problems uh and she who is making an issue of Donald Trump's temperament, but she, in fact, w when a problem arises, she tends to shift it off immediately to somebody else.
+The point here is that not only does she have the temper problems, and she who's making an issue of Donald Trump's temperament, but she, in fact, when a problem arises, she tends to shift it off immediately to somebody else.

 In other words, it wasn't Bill Clinton that was the problem.

-What difference does it make, she says about the about the the folks in Benghazi?
+What difference does it make, she says, about the folks in Benghazi?

-Well, she lied, but she lied to the families because we're when she accepted you know, when she won her nomination uh votes there, she said uh uh among other things, I have your back.
+When she won her nomination votes there, she said, among other things, I have your back.

-And I'm thinking to myself, well, you know, I imagine v uh Ambassador Stevens and uh the Americans who died in Benghazi have a different view of this.
+And I'm thinking to myself, well, you know, I imagine Ambassador Stevens and the Americans who died in Benghazi have a different view of this.

 She wasn't talking about him.

-We also know that seventeen bipartisan investigative committees have found her not to be guilty, not have mishandled the situation as Secretary of State.
+We also know that 17 bipartisan investigative committees have found her not to be guilty, not have mishandled the situation as Secretary of State.

 No.

-But we're waiting for Benghazi report as we don't trust politics.
+We're waiting for the Benghazi report as we speak.

-But I confront you with the issue of Hillary's temper, you dismiss it.
+But I confront you with the issue of Hillary's temper.

-You know, I'm beginning to think that you're one of the seventy-one percent of those people polled in Rasmussen that say even if she's arrested for breaking the law that you would still want her to keep running, wouldn't you?
+You know, I'm beginning to think that you're one of the 71% of those people polled in Rasmussen that say even if she's arrested for breaking the law, that you would still want her to keep running.

-Well, first of all, I don't there is no indictment, and even if there is, everyone is and I don't believe there will be.
+Well, first of all, I don't, there is no indictment, and even if there is, everyone is, and I don't believe there will be, everyone's innocential proven guilty, and she doesn't even have a charge, a criminal or otherwise, or an indictment toward her.

-Two, everybody has a temper and everybody lies, whether they're running for president or not, whether the Democrat or Republican, whether they're female, whether they're male, whether they're a Clinton, they're a Trump.
+There is an investigation, one, two, everybody has a temper, and everybody lies, whether they're running for president or not, whether they're Democrat or Republican, whether they're female, whether they're male, whether they're a Clinton, they're a Trump.

 Leslie Marshall for president.